praclet/ctf_osint/README.md

 `docker cp watchdogs ctfd:/opt/CTFd/CTFd/themes` from the cloned directory.

-Then go to Admin Panel > Config > Theme and choose `watchdogs` as the the theme in the Theme section
+Then go to Admin Panel > Config > Theme and choose `watchdogs` as the the theme in the Theme section, click `Update` at the bottom of the page to save this setting.

 ## Intended audience